 - Dress up, putting on best clothes available, whether new or cleaned old ones.

 - Use perfume (men only).

 - Have breakfast on Eid-al-Fitr before leaving for prayer ground.
 On Eid-al-Adha, eat breakfast after Salaat or after sacrifice if you are doing a sacrifice.

 - Go to prayer ground early.

-- Offer Salaat-al-Eid in congregation in an open place except when whether is not permitting like rain, snow, etc.
+- Offer Salaat-al-Eid, in a congregation, in an open place, except when the weather is not permitting like rain, snow, etc.

-- Use two separate route to and from the prayer ground.
+- Use two separate routes to and from the prayer ground.

 For Muslims, Eid and its celebrations carry a different and distinctive meaning and spirit, in that, it is time to celebrate the occasion by offering prayers & thanks to Allah for His bounties and celebrate His glory and greatness rather than indulging in indiscriminate eating & drinking or immersing in other wordly pleasures or prohibited acts.

 Eid al-Fitr Recipes and Foods